Linux vs Solaris

 hypervisor called

-Oracle VM Server for SPARC, which allows
+Oracle VM Server for SPARC

 multiple virtual machines to run on a single physical server.
 Overall,